- Room 102, 2 Kirkby Place, Drake Circus, Plymouth, PL4 8AA

-I am a Lecturer in Pure Mathematics at the School of Computing, Electronics and Mathematics.
+I am a Lecturer in Pure Mathematics at the School of Engineering, Computing and Mathematics.
 This year I am lecturing courses to both foundation year and final year students.
 I do research in algebra and geometry.

 - MMath (Hons) in Mathematics (Oxford University, 2004); Scholar of Merton College.

-This semester I am lecturing on the course:
+In the autumn semester I am a lecturer on the module:

-- Applied Mathematics (MATH052) for foundation year students.
+- Applied Mathematics (MATH058) for foundation year students.

 I work in the area of algebraic geometry where it intersects homological algebra, representation theory, and theoretical physics.
 In particular, the study of derived categories of both geometric and algebraic origin has been a running theme of my research.
 I'm currently particularly interested in derived categories of gentle algebras and spaces of Bridgeland stability conditions.

 My publications and preprints can all be found on the arXiv.

 - In 2023 I organised the conference Quivers, Clusters, Moduli and Stability (a conference in honor of Alastair King’s 60th birthday) at University of Oxford, UK.